aai-institute/lakefs-spec/CONTRIBUTING.md

 The documentation is based on the [MkDocs](http://mkdocs.org) and [Material for MkDocs (`mkdocs-material`)](https://squidfunk.github.io/mkdocs-material/) projects, see their homepages for in-depth guides on their features and usage.
 We use the [Numpy documentation style](https://numpydoc.readthedocs.io/en/latest/format.html) for Python docstrings.

-To build the documentation locally, you need to first install the optional `docs` dependencies from `requirements-docs.txt`, e.g., with `pip install -r requirements-docs.txt`.
-You can then start a local documentation server with `mkdocs serve`, or build the documentation into its output folder in `public/`.
+To build the documentation locally, you need to first install the optional `docs` dependencies from `pyproject.toml`, e.g., with `uv sync --extra docs`.
+You can then start a local documentation server with `uv run mkdocs serve`, or build the documentation into its output folder in `public/`.

 In order to maintain documentation for multiple versions of this library, we use the [mike](https://github.com/jimporter/mike) tool, which automatically maintains individual documentation builds per version and publishes them to the `gh-pages` branch.